Origins of the conflict |

 When general war broke out in August 1914, few

-people shared Albert
+people shared

 The mood of bellicose optimism did not last long.
 The First World War was to last for more than four years.
 It cost more than nine million lives and left behind a devastating legacy of political change, economic hardship and social dislocation. |